 "Does it mean that people out there are shoplifting because of the holidays?
 I don't know," Staib said.
 "We're seeing more overall this year, but that's more economy-related, not holiday-related."

 For Gerald Ely, the owner of Pittsfield's K&K Discount Liquor and Variety, the problem is stubborn enough to warrant installation of seven cameras at his North Street store.
-And Ely plans to add more cameras in the new year, he said, including one that will enable him to monitor activity inside his liquor store from home.

 K&K's most recent brush with a shoplifter came last week, when a man swiped two bottles of expensive cognac and ran out the door.

 "He took two bottles of Hennessy," Ely said of the suspect, who hasn't been caught yet.